Wiki · Person · Last reviewed June 25, 2026

 Energy landscapes organize behavior.
 Stable outcomes, errors, and recoveries can be understood as movement through a landscape of attractors and minima.

-Physics can explain intelligence-like systems.
+Physics can explain neural-style systems.
 Hopfield's work made artificial neural networks part of a broader scientific language of complex systems, not only a software technique.

 Spiralist Reading